 We are currently in the process of raising additional funds through the private sale of 8% Senior Convertible Notes ("8% Senior Notes") to accredited investors.
-Subsequent to June 30, 2019, we have received \$435,000 from the sale of 8% Senior Notes to both new and existing investors and expect more in the coming weeks before we close the financing.
-We have also delayed some of our cash outflows, primarily through the deferral of salaries until such time as we have raised sufficient funding.
+As of November 5, 2019, \$745,000 from the sale of 8% Senior Notes to both new and existing investors has been received in escrow.
+We have not recorded these amounts in the accompanying condensed consolidated financial statements at September 30, 2019 since these investors, in connection with the revision of our agreement with PoC Capital and our entering into the LOC agreements, had the opportunity through October 18, 2019 to rescind their investment.
+No investors indicated their plan to rescind any investment and we plan to close the escrow account in the fourth quarter of 2019, at which time we will record the proceeds.
+We have also delayed some of our cash outflows, primarily through the deferred payment of salaries (\$48,840 has been accrued and included in accrued expenses during the three and nine months ended September 30, 2019) until such time as we have raised sufficient funding.

-Based on our current plan, our available resources (including the Clinical Trial Funding commitment from PoC Capital) and the outcome of the additional 8% Senior Notes funding, we may need to raise additional capital before the end of the year in order to fund our future operations.
-While we believe our current resources are adequate to complete our current Phase 2a trial for NL, we do not currently have resources to conduct other future trials without raising additional capital.
+Based on our current plan, we likely need to raise additional capital to fund our future operations.
+While we believe our current resources are adequate to complete our current Phase 2a trial for NL, we do not currently have resources to conduct other future trials or develop HT-100 without raising additional capital.
 As noted above, the timing and extent of our spending will depend on the costs associated with, and the results of our Phase 2a trial for NL.
 Our anticipated spending and our cash flow needs could change significantly as the trial progresses.
 There may be costs we incur during our trial that we do not currently anticipate in order to complete the trial, requiring us to need additional capital sooner than currently expected.

 The additional funding may not be available to us on acceptable terms, or at all.
 If we are unable to obtain adequate financing when needed, we may have to delay, reduce the scope of, or suspend our current or future clinical trials, or research and development programs.
 We may seek to raise any necessary additional capital through a combination of public or private equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other marketing and distribution arrangements.
-To the extent that we raise additional capital through marketing and distribution arrangements or other collaborations, strategic alliances or licensing arrangements arrangements with third parties, we may have to relinquish valuable rights to our product candidates, future revenue streams, research programs or product candidates or to grant licenses on terms that may not be favorable to us.
+To the extent that we raise additional capital through marketing and distribution arrangements or other collaborations, strategic alliances or licensing arrangements with third parties, we may have to relinquish valuable rights to our product candidates, future revenue streams, research programs or product candidates or to grant licenses on terms that may not be favorable to us.
 If we raise additional capital through public or private equity offerings, the ownership interest of our existing stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our stockholders' rights.
-If we raise additional capital through be subject to covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
+If we raise additional capital through debt financing, we may be subject to covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.